Dr Peter JS Jones

 Alix Green - Protecting the oceans meadows: increasing the protection of seagrass habitats through diversification of incentives.
-Assessment of carbon fixing potential of seagrasses and governance analyses of MPAs as designations for Blue Carbon initiatives (UCL London NERC DTP)
+Assessment of carbon fixing potential of seagrasses and governance analyses of MPAs as designations for Blue Carbon initiatives (primary supervisor; UCL London NERC DTP)

-Rosemary De Vos - A governance analysis of Marine Parks in South Australia (partially funded by Department of Environment, Water and Natural Resources)
+Rosemary De Vos - A governance analysis of Marine Parks in South Australia (primary supervisor; partially funded by Department of Environment, Water and Natural Resources)

-Daniela Lainez - Articulating Sustainability and Conservation in Marine Protected Areas in Northern Peru (LASPAU funded with additional fieldwork funds from WWF Russell E Train Fellowship, Cleveland Metroparks Zoo Scott Neotropical Fund and RGS Dudley Stamp Memorial Award)
+Daniela Lainez - Articulating Sustainability and Conservation in Marine Protected Areas in Northern Peru (primary supervisor; LASPAU funded with additional fieldwork funds from WWF Russell E Train Fellowship, Cleveland Metroparks Zoo Scott Neotropical Fund and RGS Dudley Stamp Memorial Award)

-Matthew Fortnam - Transformations of marine governance: an analysis of processes that change the trajectories of social-ecological systems, with a particular focus on coral reefs in the Philippines (ESRC funded)
+Matthew Fortnam - Transformations of marine governance: an analysis of processes that change the trajectories of social-ecological systems, with a particular focus on coral reefs in the Philippines (primary supervisor; ESRC funded)

-Lucia Perez - A governance analysis of MPAs in Galicia, Spain (self funded part-time)
+Lucia Perez - A governance analysis of MPAs in Galicia, Spain (primary supervisor; self funded; part-time)

-Thuy Duong Khuu - The governance of marine protected areas in Vietnam for sustainable fisheries and biodiversity conservation (2nd supervisor, Institute for Sustainable Resources, UCL; BHP Billiton scholarship)
+Thuy Duong Khuu - The governance of marine protected areas in Vietnam for sustainable fisheries and biodiversity conservation (subsidiary supervisor, Institute for Sustainable Resources, UCL; BHP Billiton scholarship)

-Holly Niner - An analysis of cases and issues related to marine biodiversity offsetting in Australia (2nd supervisor, UCL Australia; BHP Billiton scholarship)
+Holly Niner - An analysis of cases and issues related to marine biodiversity offsetting in Australia (subsidiary supervisor, UCL Australia; BHP Billiton scholarship)

 Past PhD students